pikvm/pikvm/pages/mouse.md

 * Don't forget to perform `reboot`.

 # Enabling relative mouse on v0 platform (serial HID)
-This is not currently supported but will be added in a future release.
+:exclamation: This is not currently supported but will be added in a future release.
 The reason is that we are working on improving the HID protocol.